How to Use K-means for Big Data Clustering?: Experimental analysis

 Finally, the sum mean score is defined as

-The score is in the range between $0$ and $1$, and can be interpreted as the normalized measure of the performance of the given algorithm on the chosen result metric and dataset when compared to other algorithms that resulted on this dataset.
-The value of $1$ indicates the best result among all algorithms, whereas the value of $0$ indicates the worst result among all algorithms.
+Score $S(A, X, q)$ is in the range from $0$ to $1$ and can be interpreted as a normalized measure of the performance of a given algorithm $A$ relative to the chosen efficiency metric $q$ and dataset $X$ in comparison with other algorithms $A'$ that resulted on this dataset.
+The value of $1$ indicates the best result among all algorithms, whereas the value of $0$ indicates the worst result.

-We have evaluated the efficiency scores for all other competitive algorithms for comparison.
-The total of 23 experiments have been conducted, and for each of them it was possible to have a maximum of 1 point for each efficiency metric, with the maximum total sum of 23 points.
-For details see Table \ref{TabExper4}.
+We summarize the efficiency scores of all algorithms in Table \ref{TabExper4}.
+Since the score $S(A, X, q)$ for each dataset $X$ does not exceed $1$, the maximum sum score $S(A, q)$ for every algorithm $A$ and metric $q$ is $23$ points.
+Table \ref{TabExper4} contains the percentage scores of all algorithms relative to this maximum and the sum scores restricted only to the first half of $\mathbb{X}$, which contains the biggest datasets.

+In Appendix \ref{appendix}, the detailed results of the experiments are shown in Tables \ref{TabDataset1}-\ref{Tab2Exp2Ds23} and Figures \ref{FigDistsEvals1}-\ref{FigDistsEvals2}.
+Some algorithms failed due to requiring too much RAM or time, and we filled their results with the ``$-$'' sign.
+These results were also not considered in the computation of final scores.
+In other words, if some algorithm fails in an experiment because of the ``out of memory'' error, this algorithm is given no scores for the experiment.
+The plots of the distance function evaluations for the Ward's and LMBMClust methods were not included in the figures since their results are several orders of magnitude larger than those of other competitive algorithms.
+However, one can retrieve these numbers from the corresponding numerical tables.